 Aline Rodrigues Hoffmann, DVM, PhD, Diplomate ACVP

 Dr. Aline Rodrigues Hoffmann received her Veterinary Medicine and Master’s degree from Universidade Federal de Santa Maria, Brazil.
 She pursued a combined veterinary pathology residency and PhD program at Texas A&M University, TX, USA, becoming Board certified by the American College of Veterinary Pathologists in 2009, and completing her PhD in 2011.
-She has been involved and dedicated to diagnostic pathology, and, in particular dermatopathology for approximately 12 years.
-After living many years in Texas and now in Florida, she developed a special interest for fungal infections in animals, and she now runs the Molecular Fungal ID Lab at UF (link to molecular fungal ID Lab).
+She has been involved and dedicated to diagnostic pathology and, in particular, dermatopathology for more than 15 years.
+After living many years in Texas and now in Florida, she developed a special interest for fungal infections in animals, and she now runs the Molecular Fungal ID Lab at UF.
 Her research is mostly focused on investigating the role the skin microbiome plays in health and disease in companion animals, basic dermatopathology research, pathogenesis of infectious diseases, and microbiology.
 Dr. Rodrigues Hoffmann is a member of the American College of Veterinary Pathologists, American Academy of Veterinary Dermatology, International Society of Veterinary Dermatopathology, and American Society of Microbiology.
 She has been an author or co-author on over 80 peer-reviewed scientific publications.

-She and her husband are parents of two boys and a Boston Terrier named Lola.
+She and her husband are parents of two boys and 10 chickens.
 Their family loves the outdoors, especially visiting the coast of Florida and Brazil.

 Pamela E. Ginn, DVM, Diplomate ACVP (Professor Emeritus)